Adopt A School

 Year One - "OurStage" (Observation Phase)

 “SkillStage” provides a sequential experience in the arts and gives students the opportunity to put what they have observed in year one into practice.
-Fall ArtsFest - A full day of up to four (4) workshops led by leading teaching artists in the performing arts are arranged in the adopted school.
+Fall ArtsFest - A full day of up to three (3) workshops led by leading teaching artists in the performing arts are arranged at Paper Mill.
 Spring ArtsFest – Three (3) ‘master class’ level workshops led by prominent artists in the performing arts are held at Paper Mill Playhouse.

 Year Three - "YourStage" (Creation Phase)